 A.K.A.-47: Most, but not all weapons; the Striker is an exception, so is the TMP.
 "Chicago Typewriter" is a common nickname (for a Thompson submachine gun), as is the Red 9 (there was a 9x19mm version of the Mauser C96 with a big red "9" engraved into the grip, called the "Red-9" — you can actually see that nine on the model).

 Anachronism Stew: Much of the area you travel through looks like it's trapped in the middle ages, in particular the village and the castle, the occasional car or gatling gun turret notwithstanding.
-It's probably justified, as it is strongly implied to be cut off from the rest of society.

 And Then John Was a Zombie: Saddler and all three of his subordinates (Mendez, Salazar and Krauser) have Plagas implanted within themselves.
 Leon and Ashley have the Plagas within themselves as well and most of the game revolves around trying to find the cure before the parasites take over their free will.